aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_megakaryocytes_appearance/tutorial_hsc_dynamo_megakaryocytes_appearance.rst

 In the following figure, the color of digits in each node reflects the type of fixed point: red, emitting fixed point; black, absorbing fixed point.
-The color of the numbered nodes corresponds to the confidence of the fixed points.
+The color of the numbered nodes corresponds to the confidence of the fixed points with lighter (yellowish color) higher confidence and vice versa.

 .. code:: ipython3